Hiwonder-docs/PuppyPi/source/docs/10_action_editing.md

 **① Coordinate Control Area**

-The posture can be adjusted through modifying the coordinate of PuppyPi’s joints.
+The posture can be adjusted through modifying the coordinate of PuppyPi's joints.

 | Icon | Function |
 |:--:|:--:|